 The articles of the Corporation currently provide for a board of directors consisting of not less than three (3) and not more than nine (9) directors, to be elected annually.
 The board of directors of the Corporation presently consists of five (5) directors.
-The board of directors proposes to shareholders to fix the number of directors to be elected at the Meeting at five (5) directors.
+The board of directors proposes five (5) nominees to shareholders to be elected directors at the Meeting.
 The persons named in the enclosed form of proxy intend to vote for the election of those nominees whose names are set forth below.
 All (5) of the nominees are now members of the board of directors and have been so since the dates indicated.
 Management does not contemplate that any nominee will be unable to serve as a director, but if such an event should occur for any reason prior to the Meeting, the persons named in the enclosed form of proxy reserve the right to vote for another nominee in their discretion, unless authority to vote the proxy for the election of directors has been withheld.
 Each director elected will hold office until the next annual meeting of shareholders or until their successor is duly elected, unless the office is earlier vacated in accordance with the by-laws of the Corporation.